Bradley-svg/GB-Heat-Pump-App-V1/docs/frontend.md

 ## Local development

-- `npm run frontend:dev` – start Vite dev server (port 5173).
+- `npm run frontend:dev` â€“ start Vite dev server (port 5173).
-- `npm run frontend:watch` – same dev server, but bound to all interfaces for tunnelling.
+- `npm run frontend:watch` â€“ same dev server, but bound to all interfaces for tunnelling.
-- `npm run frontend:lint` – run ESLint across the UI code.
+- `npm run frontend:lint` â€“ run ESLint across the UI code.
-- `npm run frontend:preview` – serve the production build locally.
+- `npm run frontend:preview` â€“ serve the production build locally.

 The dashboard expects API routes to be reachable on the same origin.
 When running `wrangler dev`, open both the Worker preview URL (serving `/app`) and the Vite dev server for live editing.